All Episodes

 I'm not the best at this.

-I'm not the best at that, but I love my country and I want to fix it.
+But I love my country and I want to fix it.

-And the consultant's advice is look, Jeb, just go out.
+And the consultant's advice is: look, Jeb, just go out.

-It's it's the mark of a good character.
+It's the mark of a good character.

-It's the mark of fine character, actually, but but the political campaign.
+It's the mark of fine character.

 I mean, Jeb's out saying these things in one way or another.